mikehostetler/amplify/request/readme.md

 		}
 	});

-## Status Codes and Handling Issues
+## Handling Status

-### Status Codes in Success and Error Callbacks
+### Status in Success and Error Callbacks

-`amplify.request` comes with built in support for status codes.
-Status codes appear as a parameter in the default success or error callbacks when using an ajax definition:
+`amplify.request` comes with built in support for status.
+The status parameter appaears in the default success or error callbacks when using an ajax definition.

 	amplfiy.request.define( "statusExample1", "ajax", {
 		//...